noataylor/personal-website/README.md

 Cultural And Industrial Connections
 -----------------------------------

 To research these questions further, I attended and wrote during seminars specifcally relevant to migration, performance and health.
-This included a workshop with Arts and Health South West; an online seminar on moving through Eurospace; and a lecture by Ellan Fiddian-Quasmiyeh on refugee-hosts.
+This included a workshop with Arts and Health South West; an online seminar on moving through Eurospace; and a lecture by Elena Fiddian-Qasmiyeh on refugee-hosts.